-On Monday, one of the worst kept secrets became official – Toronto-Dominion Bank (TSX:TD) announced it was selling its stake in TD Ameritrade as part of Charles Schwab’s $26 billion takeover.
+On Monday, one of the worst kept secrets became official – Toronto-Dominion Bank (TSX:TD), a popular Canadian dividend stock, announced it was selling its stake in TD Ameritrade as part of Charles Schwab’s $26 billion takeover.
 TD Bank owns a 43% stake in the United States brokerage and once the deal closes, it will own a 13.4% stake in Schwab.

-Upon closing, Schwab will become one of the largest U.S. brokerages with $5 trillion in client assets and 24 million client accounts.
+Upon closing, Schwab will become one of the largest U.S. brokerages with $5 trillion in client assets and 24 million client accounts that use the platform every day to buy stocks.
 TD’s position in Schwab is expected to be subject to a short lock-up period and it could dispose of its assets as early as 2021.

 It is important to make note of this, as analysts fully expect the company to dispose of its 13.4% stake in Schwab to fund future U.S. retail acquisitions.
 TD’s stake is estimated to be worth $13 billion, and could provide a significant capital injection.
 This is all assuming the deal passes U.S. antitrust scrutiny.

 This is a smart move for TD Bank (TSX:TD)